Navegó a una página que no está disponible en español en este momento. Seleccione el enlace si desea ver otro contenido en español.

 Scam #2: Romance scams

-Scammers use online dating sites and apps, social media, and chat rooms to create fake profiles and build relationships.
+Scammers use online dating sites and apps, social media, and chat rooms to create fake profiles and build a relationship with you.
+They may use new artificial intelligence (AI) tools to change their voice or appearance when speaking to you on a call or video chat.
 After gaining your trust, they request you send money for a hardship, ask you to open an account or deposit checks on their behalf, or direct you to invest in cryptocurrency or other business opportunities.

 To help avoid this scam: